-- The period of permitted stay has been extended until 5 January 2021. - Visas, residence and work permits, passports and visa-free stays which expire before that date are considered valid until that date. - To stay beyond that date, a residence permit extension/renewal application must be submitted in time. - Foreign nationals can re-apply for a residence permit until 5 January 2021 but expired documents issued in their home country cannot be submitted in support.
+- The period of permitted stay has been extended until 5 June 2021. - Visas, residence and work permits, passports and visa-free stays which expire before that date are considered valid until that date, and the holder is allowed to leave Kazakhstan before that date without incurring any administrative liability. - To stay beyond that date, a residence permit extension/renewal application must be submitted in time. - Foreign nationals can re-apply for a residence permit until 5 June 2021 but expired documents issued in their home country cannot be submitted in support.